 Features and Performance

-The 5SC1000 is able to deliver almost two hours, if the power consumption of your devices is as low as 30W, otherwise, if your system needs about 150W, you get about 30 minutes.
-If your devices need between 300 and 400W (the usual power consumption of a high-end computer), you get about 10 minutes, so you can save all your files and perform a safe shut-down.
-At full load (700W), the UPS will give you about 2 to 3 minutes of runtime (so it’s ideal to setup an automatic shutdown if your devices need a lot of power).
+If your devices need between 600 and 700W (the usual power consumption of a high-end computer), you get about 1-2 minutes, so you can save all your files and perform a safe shut-down.
+At full load (750W), the UPS will give you about (or even less than) a minute of runtime (so it’s ideal to setup an automatic shutdown if your devices need a lot of power).

 Note: The series also includes less costly UPS devices like the Eaton Ellipse Pro 650VA, as well as a costlier model, the Pro 1,600VA.

 The Liebert products are part of a very long history of technological development which had a deep impact into the shaping of the tech industry (some of these products can be traced back to the beginning of the informational era).
 While before the Liebert brand was owned by the aforementioned longevous manufacturer, the Emerson Network Power, it is now under the new Vertiv company.